-- Marry Them All: After trying and largely failing at It's Not You, It's My Enemies, Rand resigns himself to this with his three love interests in Book 9.
-However, of all the main characters, Rand (and the three women, of course) is the only who never actually gets married during the course of the series...so in a way, it's actually averted
+- Marry Them All: After trying and largely failing at It's Not You, It's My Enemies and some considerable angst, Rand begins to resign himself to this with his three love interests in Book 9.
+However, Rand never technically marries any of them, at least before the end of the series, so in a way it's averted

 - Mindlink Mates: With Min, Aviendha, and Elayne, via Warder bond.

 - My Greatest Failure: Moiraine's Heroic Sacrifice hit him particularly hard.

 - New Powers as the Plot Demands: Justified, his Lews Therin personality keeps digging up memories of how to channel from his previous life, so he Suddenly Always Knew That.

 - Not Distracted by the Sexy: When he's put around a bunch of Aiel women with no sense of privacy, his or theirs, he gets over it.
 When a political chessmaster sends women to try to seduce him, he makes an intimidating speech and scares them away.
 When Aviendha strips down in front of him, he looks away.
 When Min, in a sort of inexperienced seduction attempt, begins planting herself in his lap while he's on his throne, he's still perfectly able to rule (though not without some initial internal discomfort).
 When Lanfear catches him bathing and grabs him, pressing her nakedness into him while talking about how she's going to do him, he doesn't even flinch.

 - Much progress considering an earlier book revealed he was raised in a community where kissing was a bit of a big deal.